-2015-2016 BUDGET DEVELOPMENT CALENDAR
+2016-2017 BUDGET DEVELOPMENT CALENDAR

 Each year, the district develops a budget calendar to identify the major activities in the preparation and implementation of the budget.
-The identification of these major steps and activities provides the Board of Education, staff, and general community with the opportunity to be involved and/or follow the budget-making process and be more cognizant of their role in the process as it affects the accomplishment of the finished product.
+The identification of these major steps and activities provides the Board of Education, staff, and general community with the opportunity to be involved in and/or follow the budget-making process and be more cognizant of their role in the process as it affects the accomplishment of the finished product.

 Step Activity/Description Date 1.
-Budget calendar established by financial services.
-August 2014 2.
+Budget calendar established by Financial Services.
+August 2015 2.
 Long-range budget forecast discussions with the Board of Education.
-August 2014-April 2015 3.
+August 2015-April 2016 3.
 Distribute budget development materials to principals and budget managers.
-February 13-February 27, 2015 4.
-Budget materials due to financial services for preparation of proposed budget.
-April 3, 2015 5.
+February 11-February 25, 2016 4.
+Budget materials due to Financial Services for preparation of proposed budget.
+April 1, 2016 5.
 Budget process update given to the Board of Education.
-April 9, 2015 6.
+April 14, 2016 6.
 Review draft of proposed budget document, with illustrations and presentation materials, and modify as appropriate.
-May 8, 2015 7.
+May 6, 2016 7.
 Present the proposed budget to the Board of Education and make available to public and media.
 Establish date for public comment on budget.
-May 28, 2015 8.
+May 26, 2016 8.
 Provide newspaper with public notice of proposed budget and final adoption by the Board of Education.
-May 28 and June 4, 2015 9.
+June 2 and 9, 2016 9.
 Adoption of the budget by the Board of Education.
-June 11, 2015 10.
+June 23, 2016 10.
 Receive preliminary assessed valuation figure from Arapahoe County Assessor.
-August 26, 2015 11.
-Official pupil membership count day.
-October 1, 2015 12.
+August 25, 2016 11.
+Official pupil enrollment count day.
+October 5, 2016 12.
 Receive final assessed valuation from county assessor.
-December 10, 2015 13.
+December 10, 2016 13.
 Final day to certify mill levies and property tax collection figures to county commissioners.
-December 15, 2015
+December 15, 2016